sharetribe/flex-docs/src/docs/ftw-hosting/run-ftw-in-docker-container/index.md

 ## Add your Dockerfile

-For creating a Docker image of your FTW, you will need to add a Dockerfile.
-Add a file titled _Dockerfile_ with no file extension to the root of your FTW folder, on the same level as your _package.json_ file.
+For creating a Docker image of your template application, you will need to add a Dockerfile.
+Add a file titled _Dockerfile_ with no file extension to the root of your template folder, on the same level as your _package.json_ file.
 Copy the following contents, paste them to the newly created _Dockerfile_ and save.

 ```
 FROM node:16